Hotpoint

 Hotpoint is a brand of domestic appliances.
-Ownership of the brand is split between Whirlpool which has the rights in Europe, and GE, which has brand rights in the Americas.
+In Europe, the brand is part of the portfolio of Beko Europe, a joint venture between Arçelik and Whirlpool Corporation, while in the Americas it is used by GE Appliances, a subsidiary of Haier.

 History

 Pacific Electric Heating Company

 The company name Hotpoint comes from the hot point of the innovative first electric iron.
 Invented by American, Earl Richardson (1871–1934) in 1905, he subsequently formed his Pacific Electric Heating Co. in Ontario, California, in 1906.
 The device became known as the Hotpoint iron, with its hottest point at the front and not the center.

 Hotpoint

 Hotpoint was founded in 1911 by Earl Richardson.

 Hotpoint Electric Heating Company

 In 1912, the company began making electric irons, and in 1919, electric cookers in the United States.
 Earl Richardson also invented the first iron that switched off automatically when a maximum temperature was reached.